Kodowa/incidentalcomplexity/_posts/2016-10-05-september.md

 #### Eve on the Web

-Another big development this month is a version of Eve written in TypeScript.
+Another big development this month is a version of [Eve written in TypeScript][3.0].
 This has the notable advantage over the C/Lua version of being able to work on every platform, including Windows.
 Also, in this version we've started to add some debugging tools.
 Here's an example of a performance report, which displays performance statistics for each block:

 ![perf]({{ site.url }}/images/perf.png)